-We didn’t put ash over the other two just because the wood is less durable and less suitable for outdoors.
+We didn’t put ash over the other two because the wood is less durable and less suitable outdoors.

 Birch is mainly known for its shock-absorbent features.
-Especially, the yellow birch wood has an MPa rating of 13,900, which says it all about its resilient nature.
+Especially, the yellow birch wood has an MPa rating of 13,900, which tells it all about its resilient nature.

 The wood is durable and strong, but not as much as our previous picks.
 It’s still a good choice over sugar maple woods as birch doesn’t tend to shatter.
 Also, the wood is perfect for outdoor use and storage.

 However, birch isn’t widely available in many areas of North America.
 And so, birch wood can be a bit expensive, depending on where you live.